sadswamppuppy/ksanderson_week1/README.md/README.md

-Kasey Sanderson - SPC ID 2506815
-Assignment Week 1 - COP 2839
+Kasey Sanderson - COP 2839

 This is an MVC application that displays a list of prodcuts and their prices.
 It also